If you’re a fan of single malt scotch whisky, a detour to The Glenlivet distillery is an essential stop – though you may need to hire a driver.

 There are two Glenlivets on the map.
 The Glenlivet Distillery and The Glenlivet Estate.
 Set within the Cairngorms National Park, the estate is a 58,000-hectare haven for hikers, mountain bikers and nature lovers.
 It is home to heritage locations like the Battle of Glenlivet and the 18th Century Lech manganese mine, with its ruined mill house.

 The Real Glenlivet

-The other Glenlivet is the one we’re seeking out.
+The other Glenlivet is the one we’re seeking out – the Glenlivet Distillery.
 Turning into a quiet country lane, we cruise past mossy dry stone walls and down a steep incline.
 Golden hour sun glimmers through rich orange leaves as the freshest country air blasts through the open car windows.
 Below us somewhere through the woods are the ruins of Drumin Castle, a 14th Century tower house.
 Winding through a series of smaller outer houses that can’t quite rate as a village, we emerge near the prominent, surprisingly modern façade of The Glenlivet Distillery.